sita-samoa/sita-membership/docs/guides/tech_guide.md

 CERT_RESOLVER=letsencrypt
 ```

-If you run composer dev on production make sure to reset it by running composer build to ensure there are no test accounts on pord.
+If you run composer dev on production make sure to reset it by running composer build to ensure there are no test accounts.

 Ensure that the following commands are run on a cron see https://laravel.com/docs/10.x/scheduling#running-the-scheduler